 Memory or RAM is the place that 3ds Max temporarily stores the projects it is working on.
 When 3ds Max runs out of RAM, it stores project data on the scratch disc of your choice.
 However, RAM is many times faster than even the fastest sold state drive so having sufficient RAM is crucial to stutter-free zooming and panning in projects.
 For most projects, 32GB of RAM should be more than sufficient.
 If you work with particularly complex projects 64GB of RAM makes more sense.

-Storage Requirements for Autodesk 3ds Max
+Storage for Fulfilling Autodesk 3ds Max Hardware Requirements

 In keeping with other content creation programs, 3ds Max works best with a 3-drive set up.